CloudKidStudio/audiosprite/README.md

 [![Build Status](https://secure.travis-ci.org/tonistiigi/audiosprite.png)](http://travis-ci.org/tonistiigi/audiosprite)

-### What?

 This is a `ffmpeg` wrapper that will take in **multiple audio files** and combines them **into a single file**.
 Silent gaps will be put between the parts so that every new part starts from full second and there is at least 1 second pause between every part.
 The final file will be exported in `mp3`, `ogg`, `ac3`, `m4a` and `caf`(IMA-ADPCM) to support as many devices as possible.
-This tool will also generate a `JSON` file that is compatible with [zynga/jukebox](https://github.com/zynga/jukebox) framework.
+This tool will also generate a `JSON` file that is compatible with [SwishSprite](https://github.com/CloudKidStudio/SwishSprite).

-### Why?
+## Purpose

 iOS, Windows Phone and some Android phones have very limited HTML5 audio support.
 They only support playing single file at a time and loading in new files requires user interaction and has a big latency.
-To overcome this there is a technique to combine all audio into single file and only play/loop certain parts of that file. [zynga/jukebox](https://github.com/zynga/jukebox) is a audio framework that uses this technique.  [digitalfruit/limejs](https://github.com/digitalfruit/limejs) is a HTML5 game framework that includes Jukebox and lets you add audio to your games using audio sprites.
+To overcome this there is a technique to combine all audio into single file and only play/loop certain parts of that file.

-###Installation
+## Installation

 ```
 npm install -g audiosprite
 ```

-#### Hints for Windows users
+### Hints for Windows users

 - You need to install [Node.js](https://www.nodejs.org/)
 - Use [Git Bash](http://git-scm.com/download/win) instead of Command Line or Powershell
 - Download [ffmpeg](http://ffmpeg.zeranoe.com/builds/) and include it in your path `export PATH=$PATH:path/to/ffmpeg/bin`
 - IMA-ADPCM(the fastest iPhone format) will only be generated if you are using OSX.

-###Usage
+## Usage

 ```
 > audiosprite --help